 How to Remediate Open Access Correctly

-Remediating open access across unstructured data is a time-consuming, complex, and error-prone process that can remove a major audit headache when done correctly.
+Remediating open access across unstructured data is a time-consuming, complex and error-prone process, but it can remove a major audit headache when done correctly.

-Proven steps to accomplish this task follow the following cadence:
+Proven steps to accomplish this task follow the cadence below:

-- An extensive discovery exercise to identify exactly where the issue exists
+- Conducting an extensive discovery exercise to identify exactly where the issue exists

 - Running a few thousand access reports including:

-- Identify who has access to the data including all access deviations on sub-folders
+- Identifying who has access to the data including all access deviations on sub-folders

-- Identify who has been using their access
+- Identifying who has been using their access

-- Identify who has been using access through the open access group
+- Identifying who has been using access through the open access group

-- Identify all changes that need to be made to maintain current permission deviations
+- Identifying all changes that need to be made to maintain current permission deviations

-- A method to permission users who have been accessing through the open access group
+- Developing a method for permission users who have been accessing through the open access group

-- A method to remove the open access group on all offending folders
+- Developing a method to remove the open access group on all offending folders

 Although every environment is different, following this approach will reduce the scope of cleanup to only folders with the issue, limit business involvement, and even provide opportunities for automation to potentially resolve the open access quickly.

-However, this process does not accomplish the necessary steps to hand-off the data to an IAM team and usually complicates the hand-off process even further.
+However, this process does not accomplish the necessary steps to hand off the data to an IAM team, which usually complicates the hand-off process even further.